 - Gap at bottom of shelter can allow excessive air in

 - Single wall shelters can develop condensation

-The MSR Front Range Tarp Shelter can easily be classified as multi-use, considering size and weight.
+The MSR Front Range Tarp Shelter can easily be classified as multi-use, considering its size and weight.
 Any four-season shelter that can accommodate three people and their gear, weighing in under two pounds will be sure to turn some heads.
 MSR says "Light enough to carry as a solo shelter, dining hall, or emergency shelter.
-Optional Bug/Floor Insert available for wet and buggy terrain."
+MSR sells an accessory Bug/Floor Insert available for wet and buggy terrain."

 Mountain Safety Research (MSR) is one of the most widely recognized companies in the outdoor industry.
 This industry giant began in 1969, creating safety equipment for climbers in the Pacific Northwest.
 Over fifty years later, MSR has expanded their product range from tents to snowshoes, stoves, water treatment, cookware, and more.
 MSR is committed to "transforming lives through technology" with their Global Health division, with a goal "to empower communities with the tools that lead to greater health, independence, and quality of life."

 To quote MSR: "Whether you’re taking advantage of spring’s longer days or building a winter basecamp, the ultralight Front Range makes these sufferfests a little more Type 1 fun."